 A friend of mine chose to have his kid skip the last little league baseball season in order for him to try basketball, something they haven’t had time for in the past because of the demands of little league.
 His plan is to have him continue to train in baseball by doing private lessons.
 He feels his son will benefit in many ways from this experiment; he will be able to try a new sport, it will reduce burnout and overuse injury, but most importantly, he’s convinced his son’s baseball skills will actually increase.
 I couldn’t agree more.

 (TO READ ABOUT ONE FAMILY’S DECISION TO SKIP CLUB – READ HERE)

-I have given all three of my own girls privates for nearly every sport they have played – since they were as young as seven.
+I have given all three of my own girls privates or small group training for nearly every sport they have played – since they were as young as seven.
 I know this sounds excessive.
 Crazy.
 Too intense.
 Maybe it is.
 But it has done wonders for my kid’s growth in their sports.
 My philosophy is why invest time, money, and effort playing on a team if you don’t want to be really good at it?
 AND it’s so much more fun if you are!

 I’m not saying my kid’s team coaches haven’t been good.
 It’s just that it is impossible for one coach to be able to correct and teach individual skills in a large group setting.
 Ever watched one of your kid’s practices?
 Then you’ve seen a coach give a direction or teach a skill and watched 7 of the 10 kids do it wrong.
 Then your kid waits in the long line, gets three attempts, does one okay and two completely wrong.
 It’s onto the next drill.
 With teams practicing once a week, how can we expect our kids to improve?